biogo/biogo/README.md

 ##Library Structure and Coding Style

-The BioGo library structure is influenced both by the structure of BioPerl and the Go core libraries.
+The bíogo library structure is influenced both by the structure of BioPerl and the Go core libraries.

 The coding style is increasingly aligning itself with the style of Go core